 - Joint replacement – a severely damaged joint is replaced with an artificial joint

-The orthopedic surgeons at Hand to Shoulder Center of Wisconsin, Doctors David Toivonen, MD, Jon Cherney, MD, Boyd Lumsden, MD, Scott Olvey, MD, Joseph Cullen, MD, Nathan Van Zeeland, MD, and Matthew Butler, MD have surgical privileges at Woodland Surgery Center and the three Fox Valley hospitals.
+The orthopedic surgeons at Hand to Shoulder Center of Wisconsin, Doctors David Toivonen, MD, Jon Cherney, MD, Boyd Lumsden, MD, Scott Olvey, MD, Joseph Cullen, MD, Nathan Van Zeeland, MD, Matthew Butler, MD, Shawn Hennigan, MD and Blake Hildahl, MD have surgical privileges at Woodland Surgery Center and the three Fox Valley hospitals.